KosmachMario/Reddit-app/README.md

-# Summary on what has been done here
+# Summary on what has been done

 This application uses Reddit's public API to provide a custom Reddit experience.
 It features two main views: